 Dimensions: 36 x 24-inches | Weight: Not listed | Shape: Rectangle | Mount Type: Wall | Orientation: Vertical

 Add visual interest and dimension to your bathroom with the Titus Mirror, a sleek, modern option that features a small shelf for your toiletries.
 The mirror measures 36 x 24 inches and it’s made of mirrored glass surrounded by hand-painted black iron.
 It sticks out 5 inches from the wall, giving you just enough room to store a few beauty products or display a knickknack or two.
 While the sleek black iron is undeniably modern, it wouldn't stick out in an industrial-styled bathroom either.

 If you want to give your bathroom a high-end modern vibe, pair this mirror with a vessel sink that features clean lines.
 A rectangular or circular sink is sure to bump up the contemporary feel of your space.

 Best Glam: Pottery Barn Stella Scrolled-Edge Fixed Mirror

 Compliments will start rolling in as soon as you install an eye-catching Stella Scrolled-Edge Mirror in your home.
 The uniquely shaped mirror has an ornate, glam design that’s ideal for bathroom and vanity setups alike.
-The mirror is available in antique chrome and brass finishes, and the scrolled-edge cast-aluminum frame is sturdy and durable.
+The mirror is available in a lovely brass finishs, and the scrolled-edge cast-aluminum frame is sturdy and durable.

 The Stella Mirror measures 36 x 22 inches, and it sticks out 1 inch from the wall.
 The antique mirror would look especially stunning over a luxe marble-top vanity.
 If you have a double vanity, you can also mount two of them side by side for a stylish geometric display.